 The first thing you should do to reduce the draftiness of your house is make sure it’s properly sealed.
 Take a walk around the inside and outside of your house.
 Are your windows properly sealed and insulated?
 Or are there cracks around them that are letting the warm air escape?
 How’s the weather stripping on your doorway?
 Is your insulation adequate?
 If any of these things are sub par, you’re losing heat and money.
 By fixing these problems, your heating system won’t have to work as hard to keep your house warm.
 This means you could be in for some nice savings on your next power bill.

 Use a System of Heaters

 Some houses don’t have a central heating system.
 If yours is one of them, you may need to get a bit more creative with how you heat your house.
 Depending on your circumstances, you may not need to heat your whole house all the time.
 Sometimes it’s enough to just heat a few rooms.
-If that’s the case for you, space heaters might be a good option.
+Fireplaces, whether gas, wood, or electric can add both warmth and ambiance.
+If that’s not something you want to do, space heaters might be a good option.
 They can be very effective, but you’ll need to be careful when you use them.
 While they don’t emit dangerous fumes, space heaters pose a fire hazard around flammable cloth and rugs.

 Add Cozy Furnishings

 Once you’ve taken care of the draftiness, you need to make your house cozy and comfortable.
 Area rugs, comfy couches and chairs, and piles of blankets can be great for amplifying the coziness of your living space.
 Thick, thermal window drapes can do double duty by adding additional insulation while also making your space look and feel cozy too.